 Law firm welcomes U-turn

-The rise in probate fees – dubbed a stealth tax by critics – would have seen fees rise £155 or £215 to up to £20,000 for some estates in England and Wales from May.
+Under controversial plans, probate fees were due to rise from £155 or £215 to up to £20,000 for some estates in England and Wales from May.

-The Ministry of Justice said there is not enough time for the legislation to go through parliament – but it could resurface after the election.
+However, the Ministry of Justice has now said there is not enough time for the legislation to go through parliament.

 A senior Conservative declined to say if the scheme would return if the prime minister was re-elected, suggesting a U-turn.